kierenwuest/SC-VSCODE/README.md

 * Theme Translations - *.csv
 * Theme Variables
 * Store Variables
-* Other Objects that display site content in Markdwon such as Locations, Collection Point, Payment Provider
+* Other Objects that display site content in Markdown such as Locations, Collection Points, Payment Provider

 This feature intends to be improved with folder organisation and options.

 ### Link and Sync Project Files to Salesforce Records